bvm-org/bvm/README.md

   reference type like Arrays.

 * Code Segments.
 These contain both opcodes and an understanding of the lexical scope in which they were declared.
+Throughout this document, the terms "code segment" and "function" are frequently used interchangeably.

 * Lexical Addresses.
 These can be literals (i.e. constants) in the instruction stream, or they can be constructed dynamically.
 They